-KHRC recommends O/As attach the Lease Addendum, State Form 41, which includes the VAWA provisions, to each existing or new lease.
+Owner/Agents should attach a VAWA Lease Addendum (HUD-91067 may be used), which includes the VAWA provisions, to each existing or new lease.

-- 1. New admissions.
-O/As should provide the tenant with the applicable lease along with the Lease Addendum. - Existing tenants.
+- New admissions.
+O/As should provide the tenant with the applicable lease along with the Lease Addendum.
+HUD-91067 Lease Addendum may be used but it should be noted the form (9/2008) references HUD-91066 which is now obsolete and has been replaced by HUD-5382.
+Owner/agents may use the HUD form a guide to create their own lease addendum. - Existing tenants.
 O/As should expeditiously begin to notify existing tenants of the modification to the lease.
 Notification is accomplished by forwarding to each tenant a copy of the addendum that revises the existing lease agreement.
 O/As must also include a letter clearly stating that the tenant can either accept the modification or move but that a response is due within 30 days.